 Land Registry has the most comprehensive data regarding housing stock, and it provides a handy regional breakdown of house prices across the UK.

-This data takes slightly longer to compile so isn't quite as up-to-date as that of the other property indices – its latest prices cover up to September 2024 – but it nonetheless provides an interesting insight into how areas are faring relative to each other.
+This data takes slightly longer to compile so isn't quite as up-to-date as the other property indices – its latest prices cover up to December 2024 – but it nonetheless provides an interesting insight into how areas are faring relative to each other.

-In the 12 months up to that point, prices increased in every region except for London.
+In the 12 months up to that point, prices increased in every region except for London, where prices remained unchanged.

-The North East housing market has proved the most buoyant over that period, with prices rising a remarkable 6.5%, followed closely by Northern Ireland (6.2%).
+The Northern Irish housing market has proved the most buoyant over that period, with prices rising a staggering 9%, followed by Scotland (6.9%) and the North East of England (6.7%).

 See the table below for a full breakdown of prices by region.